Grammarly is a plagiarism detection and writing-enhancement tool, has anyone tried it?

 Online Course Wiki / Word Count and Spellcheck

 Charles, I'd like to echo what Laura Gibbs has said.
 Many of the students in my higher level writing intensive classes struggled with basic writing skills—yet they viewed Grammarly and other mechanical grammar correcting programs as some sort of panacea.
-I urged them to ignore Grammarly, and instead to take their work to our Writing Center or avail themselves of the services of Certified Partner - tutor.com (which allows students to work one-on-one in synchronous sessions with live tutors or submit their work for asynchronous grammar feedback).
+I urged them to ignore Grammarly, and instead to take their work to our Writing Center or avail themselves of the services of The specified item was not found. (which allows students to work one-on-one in synchronous sessions with live tutors or submit their work for asynchronous grammar feedback).

 I find the problem is that many students want last minute help before their midnight deadline, when an academic writing tutor is not available!